tars/tars/README.md

 Create fonts, images (with subdirs), js/libs and js/plugins directories and so on.

 If you use Linux: Notify-send should be installed (On Ubuntu this is installed per default).
 If you use Windows: Growl for Windows (http://www.growlforwindows.com/gfw/default.aspx) should be installed.
-Don't forget to run Growl before using markupBuilder
+Don't forget to run Growl before using TARS

     !Don't forget to check projectConfig in root directory!